Marmare314/numbify/src/lib.typ

 ///
 /// _The returned function is contextual._
 ///
-/// - counter (counter-like): The new counter.
+/// - counter (counter-like, numbify-counter): The new counter.
 /// - numbering (str, function, array): The numbering that will be applied to the counter.
-/// - seperator (content): The seperator that will be used to join the individual numberings.
+/// - seperator (content): The seperator that will be used to join the individual numberings
+///   in case of an array-numbering.
 /// -> function
 #let override-counter(counter, numbering, seperator: ".") = {
   (..) => { numbify-numbering(numbering, seperator: seperator, ..counter-get(counter)) }